platanus/pincers/README.md

 # Pincers [![Build Status](https://travis-ci.org/platanus/pincers.svg)](https://travis-ci.org/platanus/pincers)

 Pincers is a jQuery inspired Ruby DSL on top of webdriver.
-In other words: an easy to use set of functions that allow you to scrape, automate navigation or test a Javascript intensive webpage.
+In other words: an easy to use set of functions that allow you to scrape or automate navigation on a Javascript intensive webpage.

 ![pincers diagram](https://cloud.githubusercontent.com/assets/313750/9365154/5ec7213c-4686-11e5-9fbd-7e9b22dae25d.png)